HashemRawashdeh/Enhancing-Wireless-Communication-Performance-with-Intelligent-Reflective-Surfaces/README.md

-# Improving Wireless Communication Performance with Intelligent Reflective Surfaces (IRS)
+# Enhancing Wireless Communication Performance with Intelligent Reflective Surfaces (IRS)

 ## Introduction
 <p align="justify">This repository contains the code, resources, and practical prototype details for a project focused on enhancing wireless communication performance using Intelligent Reflective Surfaces (IRS).
 The primary objective of this project is to demonstrate that electromagnetic radiation can be steered and its pattern altered passively through the use of IRS (passive beamforming).
 Additionally, the project presents practical use cases where the implementation of IRS significantly improved signal strength and coverage.